HellFelix/chess/chess_backend/README.md

 # Chess Backend
-Backend library for board representaton and move generation using bitboard logic.
+Backend library for board representaton and move generation using standard bitboard logic.

 ### Bindgen
 Note that because the low level board representation is written in C (along with some of the target